-(1) Selling, general and administrative expenses include \$1.4 million and \$0.9 million of acquisition costs incurred during the years ended December 31, 2009 and 2008, respectively, in connection with the acquisition of BAR which was completed on January 20, 2009.

-(2) Working (deficit) capital is defined as current assets less current liabilities.

-(3) Total debt consists of long-term debt including current portion, capital leases, auto loans and a finance obligation of \$9.7 million for each of the years in the five-year period ended December 31, 2011 incurred in connection with a sale-leaseback transaction as further described in Note 8 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+- (1) Selling, general and administrative expenses include \$1.4 million and \$0.9 million of acquisition costs incurred during the years ended December 31, 2009 and 2008, respectively, in connection with the acquisition of BAR which was completed on January 20, 2009. - (2) Average student population includes diploma and above students and excludes short certificate programs. - (3) Working capital (deficit) is defined as current assets less current liabilities. - (4) Total debt consists of long-term debt including current portion, capital leases, auto loans and a finance obligation of \$9.7 million for each of the years in the five-year period ended December 31, 2012 incurred in connection with a sale-leaseback transaction as further described in Note 9 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.